-HLA-B27 was a clue into my AxSpA, but it wasn't the entire picture
+HLA-B27 was a clue into my ankylosing spondylitis, but it wasn't the entire picture

 After my test came back positive, I lost my insurance.
 Weirdly, my uveitis went away and I felt pretty healthy for some time.
 Besides serious fatigue (which I attributed to "life") and the occasional joint pain, I didn't have many AS symptoms.
 But I continued thinking about my HLA-B27 diagnosis, wondering what the hell it meant.

 It took years to get really sick with AxSpA.
 During those years I found that my dad had AS, too, and that he'd actually had neck surgery for it when I was a kid.
 His is very mild, so perhaps that's why it never really came up.
 I also learned that my aunt had it too.
 Same family line.

 Finally, when the pain became life-altering, I went to a rheumatologist.
 Two of them.
 Both of them diagnosed me with AS.
 They took into account the HLA-B27 test, but also my history of uveitis, my back pain, my mobility, and my inflammation levels (they tested my erythrocyte sedimentation rate (ESR), C-reactive protein (CRP)).

 It's important to remember that's there is no one test, and that HLA-B27 is only part of a whole picture.
 So, the next time you see the phrase HLA-B27 come up, I hope you'll know a little more about its place in the puzzle.